Guj BJP MLA announces resignation; says 'ignored' by leaders

 In a setback to the ruling BJP in Gujarat, the party MLA from Savli in Vadodara district, Ketan Inamdar, on Wednesday forwarded his resignation to Legislative Assembly Speaker alleging that senior government officials and ministers are ignoring him and his constituency.
 Inamdar also claimed that many MLAs in the saffron party are feeling "frustrated" like him.

+He was re-electedin 2017 assembly elections on the BJP ticket defeating Congress nominee Khumansinh Chauhan.
+"I had continued to work as a disciplined soldier of the BJP and protected interest of the people of the constituency.
+But when I am not able to solve problems of the people, I have to take a conscious decision to resign," the MLA said.

+Inamdar clarified that he had resigned from MLAship and not as a primary member of the BJP.
+"I will hold a press conference in the next two days to inform circumstances leading to my resignation," he said.

 The BJP currently has 103 MLAs in the 182-member House, followed by the Congress (74), the NCP (1), the BTP (2).
-While one MLA is an Independent, one seat is vacant..
+While one MLA is an Independent, one seat is vacant.
+PTI PD CORR NSK NSK NSK.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)